openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 1.5 onwards, as the lengthy output turned out to be slightly confusing to some users.

-[^5]: The “Any ICC” method is defined in ISO/IEC 15444-2 (the JPX format), and is not allowed in JP2.
-However, *jpylyzer* offers limited support for JPX here by also reporting the properties of ICC profiles that were embedded using this method.
-Note that any file that uses this method will fail the “methIsValid” test (and thereby the validation).

 [^6]: Originally ISO/IEC 15444-1 only allowed “input
 device” profiles.
 Support of “display device” profiles was added through an [amendment](http://www.itu.int/rec/T-REC-T.800-201303-P!Amd6/en) to the